everdom/SuperKeyboard/README.md

 - `f11,_` decrease mouse move speed
 - `f10,)` set mouse move speed to default
 - `Insert,Win+Alt+i` enter Insert mode
+- `f` fast mode(press the keys on the screen to move the mouse to the specified area)

 #### Only in Explorer
 - `!hjkl|^hjkl`  move the cursor using arrow dirction key